hexdump2002/game-miner-public/README.md

 - Smart closing/opening of steam client to do not loose any data when saving.
 - And much more...

+# How do I install Game Miner?
+Game Miner doesn't need to be installed.
+It is just a portable program that can be executed from any folder you like.
+So, the only thing you have to do is download the latest release, make it executable and run it.
+Done!

+To make the app executable you can ussually right click the appimage and in file properties under permissions there should be a switch or checkbox to make it executable.
+A second option is to open a terminal window and type "chmod +x ./GameMiner.AppImage" in the folder where the AppImage was stored.
+This will make the AppImage executable too.

+Here are two pictures showing how Fedora and SteamOS/Halo OS present this option:

 # How does Game Miner looks like?